myTerminal/myterminal-cli/README.md

 You can also start *myterminal* without supplying the configuration file path, in which case it will start with a configuration file named *myterminal-configs.json* placed at your home (~/) directory.
 If the file does not exist, it will be created when the application is started for the first time.

+**Note:** Since the upgrade to version 2, *myterminal* uses an entirely new interface.
+In order to use the old one, type `myterminal-cli-legacy` instead.

 ## Configuration

 The configuration file should contain a valid JSON.
 It consists of nodes having a *title* and a subtree called *commands*.
 Each of these nodes hold a group of commands.
 The tree within contains a single character with which the group can be selected while the application is running.
 When a node has a property *task* instead of *commands*, it is treated as a command to be executed, rather than a group of commands.